 Forgiveness Nurtures Growth

-It doesn’t seem to matter if it is a relatively small event you can’t forgive someone or yourself for or a choose to growhuge mistake when you maintain the grudge.
+It doesn’t seem to matter if it is a relatively small event you can’t forgive someone or yourself for or a huge mistake when you maintain the grudge.
 You are remaining stuck where you are.
 Think about it, an event that has happened in the past exists in the past, and as long as your focus is on the past, that is where you will stay.
 To forgive and let go of the anger will allow you to move forward with your life.
 The only way to become unstuck and start to grow is to forgive those we are angry with.

 Events in the past are not going to change, and they are what they are.
 Only your attitude about them can change, and you have total control over them.
 The person who gets the benefit of your forgiveness is going to be you.
 You will find that you can create, be optimistic about the future, and leave the weight of the past behind you.
 You will be surprised how much you can do without all that extra weight of blame, anger, hatred, and lack of forgiveness weighing you down.
 You can begin to grow again.
 Without growth, life ceases to exist.